optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

       option name and can thus reduce repetition in the option names.
 1. As before, the user can pass a global set of options to `maximize` or `minimize`.
 We continue to support option dictionaries but also allow `AlgorithmOption` objects that enable better autocomplete and immutability.
-We can construct them dynamically at import time using `make_dataclass`.
+We can construct them using a similar pre-commit hook approach as discussed in [algorithm selection](algorithm-selection).
    Global options override the options that were directly passed to an optimizer.
 For consistency, `AlgorithmOptions` can offer the `with_stopping`, `with_convergence` and `with_option` copy-constructors, so users can modify options safely.
+Probably, this approach should be featured less prominently in the documentation as it offers no guarantees that the specified options are compatible with the selected algorithm.

 The previous example continues to work.
 Examples of the new possibilities are: